QUEEN CITY AND OTHER DIMENSIONS

 “Is there any way of getting in the basement if say Penny and me was locked out ‘cause somebody went and bolted the door from inside or something like that so there’s no way to get down there if say somebody wanted to so what would you say to that?"

 "Yeah, what do you say, Aunty?"
 Pudgy Penny asked with unremarkable indifference.

 “I would say don’t call me Aunty," V said with a venomous smile, before adding, "Coal slide.”

 “So did we,” grinned Pudgy Penny, looking like a jack-o-lantern stuck atop four and one half feet of coagulated gelatin.
 “What else,” continued the irritatingly impatient Pudgy Penny, “would you say?”

 “I would say that’s it, kids,” answered V.

 "Of course not," V snickered.

-All the while, Lily sat quietly.
+All the while, Lily sat and watched quietly.
 She would not look directly—as a blackbird flies—at the children.
-Lily made it a point to glance as quickly as possible for fear of frightening the twins with her pitiful thoughts, which she was certain the twins could read.
+Lily made it a point to glance as quickly as possible for fear of frightening the twins with her brutal thoughts, which she was certain the twins could read.

 “Can we have it?”
 Pudgy Penny asked while fingering her beads and human teeth.
 “It’s dark.
 It’s damp.
 It’s dirty.
 It’s moldy.
 It’s smelly.”